Stock events for Freeport-McMoRan, Inc. (FCX)

 FCX’s Geographic footprint

-Freeport-McMoRan operates geographically diverse assets across North America, South America, and Indonesia.
-In North America, its operations include seven copper mines in Arizona and New Mexico, along with two molybdenum mines in Colorado and a copper smelter in Miami, Arizona.
+Freeport-McMoRan has a global operational footprint across Indonesia, North America, South America, and Europe.
+In Indonesia, it operates the Grasberg minerals district.
+In North America (U.S.), operations include seven open-pit copper mines in Arizona and New Mexico, and two molybdenum mines in Colorado, along with a copper smelter in Arizona.
 In South America, Freeport-McMoRan manages two copper operations: Cerro Verde in Peru and El Abra in Chile.
-Its Indonesian operations are centered around the Grasberg minerals district.
+In Europe, the company's presence includes Atlantic Copper, S.A., involved in smelting and refining copper concentrate and marketing refined copper and precious metals.

 FCX Corporate Image Assessment